carpentries-incubator/hermes_metadata_lesson/episodes/xml.md

 ## Attributes

-In XML, as in HTML, tags can also be assigned attributes, which define the content of the tags in more detail.
+In XML, as in HTML, tags can also have attributes, which define the content of the tags in more detail.
 They are named and the content is assigned to them with a = and enclosed in quotes:

 ```xml
 <title lang="author's original language">Always give the title in the author's language</title>

 <commonTitle lang="title as commonly known">Always give the title as it is commonly known</commonTitle>
 ```
-Attributes are also frequently used in a hierarchy to record information that applies to all underlying data, like additional metadata for a collection or fonds:
+Attributes are also often used in a hierarchy to record information that applies to all the underlying data:

 ```xml
 <collection name="Modern Art" place="New York">